Training Tomorrow’s Clinical Leaders

 Interested and qualified fellows may remain for a second year of training to hone their leadership skills in preparation for an academic career.
 Second-year fellows choose one of three specialized tracks: clinician-educator, research, or health care policy.

-In addition to the Harvard Medical School geriatric fellowship, we welcome fellows in geriatric psychiatry, palliative care, and dentistry.
+In addition to the Harvard Medical School geriatric fellowship, we welcome psychology interns, and fellows in geriatric psychiatry, palliative care, and dentistry.
 This includes a geriatric psychiatry fellowship offered in partnership with Partners HealthCare and McLean Hospital, which provides experience treating older adults in a long-term chronic care setting at Hebrew Rehabilitation Center.

 For clinicians who wish to become researchers, Hebrew SeniorLife’s Marcus Institute offers a number of grant-funded opportunities for residents and fellows.
 Many Marcus Institute faculty hold appointments at Harvard Medical School, including six full professors of medicine.
 The Marcus Institute’s research portfolio places it in the top 15% of institutions funded by the National Institutes of Health.